datascientistasociety/ServiceManual/Policies/RolesVicePresident.md

 # Vice President

-# Duties
+## Duties 2021
+- [ ] Ensures 501c3 compliance
+- [ ] Provides financial reporting oversight, especially given 501c3 compliance
-- [ ] Fill the president's duties when the president is absent
+- [ ] Is actively involved in fundraising
-- [ ] Accompany the president to fundraising training and pitches
+- [ ] Leverages membership with the NC Center for Non-Profits

-## Previous
+# Archive/Deprecated

 ### 2020
  The Vice President is responsible for the Referrals program